Cut Lab Wait Times From Hours to Minutes: How NIR Spectroscopy Pays for Itself in Feed and Grain Operations

 Why NIR Spectroscopy Is Worth the Investment for Food and Feed Operations

-A feed mill I visited last year was sitting on 12 truckloads of soybean meal — dock backed up, drivers waiting, production scheduler on the phone — all because wet chemistry results were still 40 minutes out.
-That's not a lab problem.
-That's a business problem.
+NIR spectroscopy is reshaping how feed mills, grain elevators, and food processors handle quality control.
 Operations still running every incoming load through full wet chemistry are spending hours on results that were needed before the truck even parked.
+Consider a feed mill with 12 truckloads of soybean meal waiting at the dock — drivers idle, production scheduling delayed — because wet chemistry results are still 40 minutes out.
+That is not a lab problem.
+That is a business problem.
 This article breaks down what drives that bottleneck, how near-infrared analysis closes the gap, and where the real value shows up across your supply chain.
 For a broader look at where this technology fits in grain, feed, and food operations, this overview provides a solid starting point before getting into the bottleneck problem specifically.

 Why Traditional Lab Methods Create Bottlenecks